cwangsf/MiniLibrary/PROJECT_SUMMARY.md

 **Problem:** When to fetch missing metadata?
 **Solution:** On `onAppear` of BookDetailView, check if metadata missing, fetch only if needed, never overwrite existing data.

+### 8. Wishlist Workflow Simplification
+**Problem:** Notes field in AddWishlistItemView was unused and cluttered the UI.
+**Solution:** Removed notes from wishlist add flow.
+Users can add notes after adding to wishlist if needed.

 ---

 ## File Structure